 In more recent times, sled dogs first pulled mail from 1778 until the last delivery in 1963 – almost 200 years.
 The furthest South I have seen documented dog team mail delivery was in the1870’s in the San Juan Mountains of Southwest Colorado.

-“Sled dogs are to natives and anglos alike, what the horse was to the Plains Indians and the cowboy.”
+“Sled dogs were to the North what the horse was to the plains.”

 Sled dogs were indispensable to the Arctic explorations between 1853 through 1909.